rOY369/Docs/work/Sustainable office/zero_waste.md

 ### How ?

-We need an action plan that takes care o
+We need an action plan that takes care of the existing waste problems immediately and guides us to

 ### Waste Management Consultants